CodaSirrah/recursion_merge-sort/README.md

 The benefits of this algorithm is that it's time complexity can be measured as n(Log(n)); It will always be faster than any n(n) algorithm due to log(n) always being smaller than itself, therefore n(log(n)) < n(n);

-*Will add jest testing later on.
+Added some simple jest testing.